BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Inpatient Example A post-op patient on opioids reports feeling "a little woozy."
 They pass sit and shake but become pale and dizzy on standing.
 Stop.
 Return to safety, reassess vitals, notify as needed, and document the observed limitation.
 The right answer is not "try faster."

-Non-Intensive Care Unit / Non-Ventilated Patient Path: What To Know
+Non-Ventilated Patients: What To Know

 The A-F Bundle also says all elements should be addressed daily during interdisciplinary rounds, patients should be mobilized to their potential daily, BMAT should be completed on admission or transfer to the intensive care unit and at least once per 12-hour shift, and mobility assessments/interventions by the multidisciplinary team should be documented in the EMR.